-So read on if you want the answers to where they filmed Halloween; whether Sydney Prescott lived in a real house or on a movie set; and if you can dip your toes in Jaws-infested waters, you've come to the right place.
+If you want the answers to where they filmed Halloween, whether Sydney Prescott lived in a real house or on a movie set, or if you can dip your toes in Jaws-infested waters, you've come to the right place.

-The home of U.S. Ambassador Robert Thorn (Gregory Peck), his wife Katherine (Lee Remick), and their son Damien (Harvey Stephens) is where Damien's nanny hangs herself during a birthday party.
-Later, the satanic child attacks his mother with a push over a staircase railing.
+The home of Ambassador Robert Thorn (Gregory Peck), his wife Katherine (Lee Remick), and their son, Damien (Harvey Stephens), is where Damien's nanny takes her life during a birthday party.
+Later, the satanic child pushes his mother over a staircase railing.

 The real house, known as Pyrford Court, stands in Surrey, England.
-Construction of the 15-bedroom home began in 1906 for the second Lord Iveagh - a family known for making Guinness beer.
-As of 2015, Lone Star Funds founder John Grayken owned the mansion and its 20 acres, so potential visitors should respect the private property.
+The 15-bedroom home was built in 1910 for the second Lord Iveagh - whose family is known for making Guinness beer.
+As of 2015, billionaire John Grayken owned the mansion and its 20 acres, so potential visitors should respect the private property.

 Known for its part in the terrifying climax of the Oscar-winning film The Silence of the Lambs, Buffalo Bill's plain Pennsylvania house stood in stark contrast to the horrors happening within it.
 The house still stands at 8 Circle St., Perryopolis, PA.

-It sold for $195,000 in 2016 and looks nothing like the virulent mess of a torture chamber facade it was in the movie.
-The restored Queen Anne private home, built in 1910, is plain but charming, and can serve as a backdrop for fan photos.
+It sold for $195,000 in 2016 and looks nothing like the virulent mess it was in the movie.
+The restored Queen Anne private home, built in 1910, is plain but charming, and still serves as a backdrop for fan photos.

 #33 on The Most Rewatchable Moviessee more on The Silence of the Lambs